FeroHriadel/tripiabackend/README.md

 1) declares variables that hold app resources (tables, buckets, lambdas...)
 2) initializes app resources and saves the return values in the variables decalred in 1) for easy access
 3) attaches lambdas to api once all resources have been created
-- the `/lib` folder also holds the code for the creation of all app resources: `/lip/lambdas`, `/lib/buckets`, `lib/apiGateway`...
+- the `/lib` folder also holds the code for the creation of all app resources: `/lib/lambdas`, `/lib/buckets`, `lib/apiGateway`...

 ### LAMBDAS
 - are the most complex resource in the app.
 Once you crack that the rest is a breeze.
 - `/lib/lambdas/AppLambda.ts` is used to initiate all app lambdas.
 Just declare `new AppLambda(stack, props)`.
-- AppLambda props can take 2 dynamoDB tables, eventBus, tags, s3bucket, policy statements and attaches it all to the lambda so you don't have to do it manually.
+- AppLambda props can take 2 dynamoDB tables, eventBus, tags, s3bucket, policy statements... and attaches it all to the lambda so you don't have to do it manually.
 Example:
 ```
 const myLambda = new AppLambda(stack, {
     lambdaName: 'getImageUploadLink', //handler file name
     folder: 'images', //folder name in /lib/lambdas/handlers
-    bucket: buckets.imagesBucket, //will put BUCKET_NAME in lambda's environment varaibles
+    bucket: buckets.imagesBucket, //will put BUCKET_NAME in lambda's environment variables
     policyStatements: {imagesBucketAccessStatement: policyStatements.imagesBucketAccessStatement} //will attach the policy statement to lambda
   }).lambda;
 ```
-- `/lib/lambdas/initLambdas.ts` contains the `initLambdas()` function that calls all the other partial helper functions above.
+- `/lib/lambdas/initLambdas.ts` contains the `initLambdas()` function that calls all the other partial helper functions above it.
 It initializes all app lambdas..
 - If you need to add a new lambda, `/lib/lambdas/initLambdas.ts` is the file to do it in.
 It does not attach the lambda to api, though!
 Read on for more on that...
 - `/lib/lambdas/attachLambdasToApi.ts` is called as the last thing in the stack.
 It attaches all the lambdas to the api.
-It contains the `attachLambdasToApi()` that calls all the other partial helper functions above.
+It contains the `attachLambdasToApi()` that calls all the other partial helper functions above it.
 - If you need to attach a lambda to api `/lib/lambdas/attachLambdasToApi.ts` is a file to do it in.
 If you want the lambda to be protected by app authorizer, add the `authorizer` prop:
 ```
 function addUsersEndpoints(props: AddUsersEndpointsProps) {